nascheme/durus/README.txt

-language-independent, long term persistent storage system for digital objects of all kinds, designed to provide secure, managed access to extensible server-side information services, you should read more about CNRI's Digital Object Store® at http://www.cnri.reston.va.us/digital_object_store.html.
+language-independent, long term persistent storage system for digital objects of all kinds, designed to provide secure, managed access to extensible server-side information services, you should read more about CNRI's Digital Object StoreÂ® at http://www.cnri.reston.va.us/digital_object_store.html.